 I caught the freight train at Canora and the police wanted to put my friend, Bill Baer, and I off at the "Y".
-There were quite a number of hobos or men looking for work like me.
+There were quite several hobos or men looking for work like me.
 I remember us running alongside the train after it stopped and catching the last car.
 We would climb on top and run the full length of the train on top and then curl up on the tender of the locomotive, where the steam pipes gave off some heat.
 This was early spring and it was cold.
-We rode inside a box car, into Winnipeg and covered ourselves with paper to keep warm.
+We rode inside a boxcar, into Winnipeg and covered ourselves with paper to keep warm.

 I bought a model T Ford at Yorkton for $50.00, which had been used to haul cream.

 After spring work, I drove to Prince Albert, where a friend Bill Crawford, lived.
 He advised me to file on a homestead.
 He worked for Saskatchewan Telephones and had been up to Big River working on the line.